 The dean has decided, upon the recommendation of the departments of Sociology and Public Administration, to honour Professor Van Doorn by implementing the Professor Dr. J.A.A. van Doorn Chair.
 The alternating Chair has been realised in collaboration with NIAS-KNAW which offers the Van Doorn Fellowship.

-The sociologist Prof. Bea Cantillon was appointed to Erasmus University’s Prof. J.A.A. van Doorn Chair at Erasmus University Rotterdam for the 2021-2022 academic year.
+Sociologist Prof. Jan Rath has been appointed to the alternating Prof. Dr. J.A.A. van Doorn Chair at Erasmus University Rotterdam for the 2021-2022 academic year.
 In addition, Professor Rath will be working as Van Doorn Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS-KNAW) during the same period.
-The Van Doorn Chair was set up in homage to the founder of the Erasmus School of Social and Behavioural Sciences (ESSB).
-In June 2020, Cantillon will present the fourth edition of the Van Doorn Lecture in Rotterdam in the spring of 2022.
+The Van Doorn Chair was set up in homage to the founder of Erasmus School of Social and Behavioural Sciences (ESSB).
+Jan Rath will give the Van Doorn Lecture in Rotterdam in the spring of 2022.

 About Prof. Dr J.A.A. van Doorn

 Jacobus Adrianus Antonius (Jacques) van Doorn obtained his HBS degree in Maastricht.
 He went on to study social geography at the University of Amsterdam.
 Between 1947 and 1950 he fulfilled his military service in Indonesia.
 In 1951 he finished his studies.
 He completed his PhD in the sociology of organisation.
 His doctoral thesis consisted of a historical analysis of the development of a military organisation and its influence on the sociology of organisation.